STAT545-UBC/STAT545-UBC-original-website/help-STAT545.md

   * __Public__ Tweet directly at [\@STAT545](https://twitter.com/STAT545) by starting your tweet with `@STAT545`.
 This is called an `@reply` because it usually occurs when you reply to a tweet but you can also initiate a conversation this way.
 This conversation __will be public__ but it will only show up in the feed of people who follow both conversants.
     - This method will be great for short questions about, e.g. homework.
 Basically anything you could hope to handle in 140 character chunks and that others might benefit from.
     - Check this [sample conversation](https://twitter.com/STAT545/status/507627877169242113) between [\@STAT545](https://twitter.com/STAT545) and [\@sjackman](https://twitter.com/sjackman) to see how this looks.
 If you are following both [\@STAT545](https://twitter.com/STAT545) and [\@sjackman](https://twitter.com/sjackman), you should see an initial tweet from [\@STAT545](https://twitter.com/STAT545), followed by a reply from [\@sjackman](https://twitter.com/sjackman).
   * __Private__ Direct message [\@STAT545](https://twitter.com/STAT545) by [clicking on the envelope icon in the upper right](https://support.twitter.com/articles/14606-how-to-post-and-delete-direct-messages-dms).
 This will only work once `@STAT545` is following you.
 This conversation will be private.
+Use this sparingly.

 #### Email

 On the [People](people.html) page, you see all of our emails.
 See the GitHub section above about writing a good subject and body.

-#### Google Group (not!)

-In the past I have run a private Google Group for my classes.
-But with our use of Twitter and GitHub, I am hoping to avoid any more channels of communication.
+Use this sparingly.